xSerpentineX/BubbleBoiBot/README.md

 ```
 pip install websockets aiohttp python-socketio requests Pillow numpy commentjson colorama pyqt5 pyqt5-tools
 ```
-6. To run the bot, head to the BubblyBoiBot folder (not the ZIP, the folder you extracted) and click the `launcher.bat` file.
+6. To run the bot, head to the BubbleBoiBot folder (Not the ZIP!) and click the `BubbleBoiBot Launcher` file.

 **Thank you for installing the bot!**